docker/docs/content/scout/integrations/registry/acr.md

      container registry.
 The Docker Scout resources must be deployed to the same resource group as the registry.

-   - **Registry name**: the filed will be prefilled with the subdomain of the registry hostname.
+   - **Registry name**: the field is pre-filled with the subdomain of the registry hostname.

 8. Select **Review + create**, and then **Create** to deploy the template.